Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 AND p.description LIKE 'Battery Cell%'
 ```

-By visualizing this in your BI tool, you can see that these battery packs are actually within specifications, but the range is much lower than the other battery lots.
+By visualizing results in your BI tool, you can see that these battery packs are within specifications, but the range is much lower than the other battery lots.
 With this insight, you can tighten up acceptance criteria and do proactive analysis to identify possible quality issues before the cars are completed and delivered to customers.
 These initiatives will increase product quality and make sure this doesn't happen again.
 Using Teradata Vantage to analyze both your integrated data and the Data Lake, you can get to the bottom of virtually any business problem quickly and easily!

 ![png](batterylotcapacity.png)